Knaresborough railway station

 Knaresborough railway station is a Grade II listed station serving the town of Knaresborough in North Yorkshire, England.
-It is located on the Harrogate Line 16.75 mi west of York and is operated by Northern Trains, who provide all passenger train services.
+It is located on the Harrogate Line 16 mi 50 chain from York between Starbeck and Cattal, and is managed by Northern Trains, who operate all services.

-Location

 The station is located at the north-eastern end of the Knaresborough Viaduct off Station Road to the north-west side of Knaresborough town centre.
-The station is within walking distance of the town centre and the western side of Knaresborough.
+The station is within walking distance of the town centre.